poseidon/matchbox/Documentation/bootcfg.md

 ## Network

-`bootcfg` does not implement a DHCP/TFTP server.
-Its easy to use the [coreos/dnsmasq](../contrib/dnsmasq) image if you need a quick DHCP, proxyDHCP, TFTP, or DNS setup.
+`bootcfg` does not implement or exec a DHCP/TFTP server.
+Use the [coreos/dnsmasq](../contrib/dnsmasq) image if you need a quick DHCP, proxyDHCP, TFTP, or DNS setup.